cybertraining-dsc/fa20-523-326/project/project.md

 Following python libraries were used in overall code development.
 Before running the code one must make sure that these libraries are installed.

 - **Pandas** This is an high performence and easy to use library.
-It was used for data cleaning, data analysis, & data preperatin.
+It was used for data cleaning, data analysis, & data preperation.
 - **Numpy** Numerical Python or Numpy is the python core library used for scientific computing.
-Some of the basic functions were used in 		this project
+Some of the basic functions were used in 		this project.
 - **Matplotlib** This is an comprehensive library used for static, animated and interactive visualization.
 - **OS** This is another standard library of Python which provides which provides miscellaneous operating system interface functions

 ### 4.2 Data Processing

 The raw data retrived from the source was in excel format.
 The data was pre-processed and stored back in csv format for the purpose of this project and to easily process it.
-This dataset was further processed through various stages via EDA, feature engineering and Modelling
+This dataset was further processed through various stages via EDA, feature engineering and modelling.

 #### 4.2.1 EDA

 Preprossed dataset selected for this analysis contians information at state level.
 Below are the nature of the attributes in the dataset:

-- **State Name** Name each of the state in India.
-One record for each state
+- **State Name:** Name of each state in India.
+One record for each state.
-- **Buffalo count** Total number of male and female buffalo.
+- **Buffalo count:** Total number of male and female buffalos.
 Data recorded for 14 types of buffalo breeds.
-One attribute for each type of female and male breed
+One attribute for each type of female and male breeds.
-- **In Milk** Number of In-Milk animals per state (figures in 000 nos) recorded each year from 2013 to 2019.
+- **In Milk animals:** Number of In-Milk animals per state (figures in 000 nos) recorded each year from 2013 to 2019.
 One attribute per year
-- **Yield In-Milk** Yield per In-Milk animals per state (figures in kg/day) recorded each year from 2013 to 2019.
-One attribute per year
+- **Yield per In-Milk animal:** Yield per In-Milk animals per state (figures in kg/day) recorded each year from 2013 to 2019.
+One attribute per year.
-- **Milk production** - Milk production per state (figures in 000 tones) recorded each year from 2013 to 2019.
-One attribute per year
+- **Milk production:** - Milk production per state (figures in 000 tones) recorded each year from 2013 to 2019.
+One attribute per year.

-Livestock census shows that Uttar Pradesh is the state which reported more number buffalos compared to any other states in country.
+Figure 3 shows top 10 states from livestock census having total number of buffalo counts.
+Uttar Pradesh is the state which reported more number of buffalos compared to any other states in the country.

 ![Milk Production Share](https://github.com/cybertraining-dsc/fa20-523-326/raw/main/project/images/top10states.png)

 **Figure 3:** Top 10 state with buffalo counts compared to others

-Apart from the total number of buffalo state wise, overall we can see more than 80% of the buffalo breeds reported in census were female breeds.
+ There are more number of female buffalos reported in country (80%) compared to male buffalo breeds.

 ![Milk Production Share](https://github.com/cybertraining-dsc/fa20-523-326/raw/main/project/images/buffaloshare.png)